dilshan5/jmeter-docker-client/README.md

 The Docker image will accept the same parameters as ``jmeter`` itself, assuming you run JMeter non-GUI with ``-n``.

-See for an example of how to call [jmeter-docker-client](https://github.com/dilshan5/jmeter-docker-client-example).
+See for an example of how to use [jmeter-docker-client](https://github.com/dilshan5/jmeter-docker-client-example).

 ## Specifications